 - Privacy-enhancing technologies (PETs): PETs are emerging trends in cybersecurity as data privacy regulations become more stringent.
 Cryptographic algorithms form the foundation of these technologies, employing mathematical procedures to ensure data privacy.

-- Mobile security: With the increasing use of mobile devices for work and personal use, mobile security is indeed more critical than ever.
+- Mobile security: With more mobile device use for work and personal tasks, mobile security is increasingly critical.

-- Biometrics and passwordless authentication: Biometric authentication methods, such as fingerprint or facial recognition, and passwordless authentication are expected to see wider adoption in 2024.
+- Biometrics and passwordless authentication: Biometric and passwordless authentication methods are expected to see wider adoption in 2024.

 - Threat intelligence sharing: Collaboration is essential in the fight against cyber threats.
 Both individuals and businesses should participate in threat intelligence sharing networks to receive early warnings about emerging threats.